juliajung11/website.code/content/home/research.md

 <div style="padding-left: 4em; text-indent: -4em;">
 <p> Jung, Yujin J. <a href="https://www.yujinjuliajung.com/publication/JungURa"> "Populism and Polarization in Comparative Perspective: Sectarian Populism"</a> </p>
 <p> Choi, Jeongho, & Jung, Yujin J. <a href="https://www.yujinjuliajung.com/publication/JungURa"> "Does Immigration Fuel Populism?
 The Effect of Immigration on the Rise of Populist Rhetoric"</a>  </p>
+<p> Jung, Yujin J. <a href="https://www.yujinjuliajung.com/publication/JungURa">  "Navigating Populism in America: Unveiling the Socio-Economic and Ideological Roots of Populist Attitudes" </a>  </p>
 </div>

 ### Work in Progress
-+ Jung, Yujin J. "Navigating Populism in America: Unveiling the Socio-Economic and Ideological Roots of Populist Attitudes"
++ Jung, Yujin J. "Are Populist Citizens Extreme?
+Non-linearity of Populist Attitudes and Ideological Extremism"  (with Eduardo Ryô Tamaki)
 + Jung, Yujin J. "Presidential Rhetoric in Social Media and Anti-Minority Sentiment: Using LLM Approach" (with Jonathan Krieckhaus)
 + Jung, Yujin J. "Democratic Backsliding and Political Revenge in South Korea"  (with Youngho Cho)
-+ Jung, Yujin J. "Are Populist Citizens Extreme?
-Non-linearity of Populist Attitudes and Ideological Extremism"  (with Eduardo Ryô Tamaki)
 + Jung, Yujin J. "Political Campaign of Asian-American Politicians: Using Survey Experiments" (with Taewoo Kang)
 + Jung, Yujin J. "Gender, Populist Candidates, and Media Effects" (forthcoming SAGE International Encyclopedia of Politics and Gender)
 + Jung, Yujin J. "Authoritarian Attitudes and Populist Attitudes" (with  Jeongho Choi)